 1. What is uptime monitoring?

-What kind of website monitoring provider would we be if we couldn’t answer this one?
+What kind of website performance monitor would we be if we couldn’t answer this one?
 Monitoring for uptime means you’re monitoring how many minutes a year your business is online.
 But that’s the surface answer.
 When we look at uptime, we want a few key performance metrics:

 - Total uptime percentages

 - Target SLA response times and overall response times

 Essentially, we like to monitor the actual state of availability and accessibility of your site and combine those with metrics on your target performance.
 To do this effectively we look at performance, overall health (with easy-to-use tools like our Monitor Entire Site feature), and downtime – when an issue does arise, why did it happen and how can it be resolved and prevented in the future?

 To answer your questions about what to do when you experience downtime, we first have to answer how we discover downtime in the first place.
 To monitor your website, Uptime.com has created a suite of basic and advanced checks.